-• Management has engaged external consultants to assist with our internal accounting functions and further enhance our internal controls which has increased the number of personnel involved in financial reporting.

-• We recently hired a new Chief Financial Officer and are in the process of hiring additional qualified individuals that will increase the number of personnel involved in financial reporting and the control environment.
+- Management has engaged external consultants to assist with our internal accounting functions and further enhance our internal controls which has increased the number of personnel involved in financial reporting. - We recently hired a new Chief Financial Officer, Senior Manager SEC Reporting & Technical Accounting, and Senior Manager Accounting which has increased the number of qualified individuals involved in financial reporting and the control environment.

 The additional resources and procedures described above are designed to enable us to broaden the scope and quality of our internal review of underlying information related to financial reporting and to formalize and enhance our internal control procedures.
-While the implementation of improved controls and procedures is ongoing, we have determined that as of March 31, 2021 that the material weaknesses described above have not been fully remediated.
+While the implementation of improved controls and procedures is ongoing, we have determined that as of June 30, 2021 that the material weaknesses described above have not been fully remediated.